 9. How to Say Hello

-Whether you’re traveling long term or just to Vietnam is it always important to learn how to say hello in different languages.
+Whether you’re travelling long term or just to Vietnam is it always important to learn how to say hello in different languages.
 This not only means that you’re polite but also shows your Vietnamese hosts that you have a respect for their language and culture too.

 To say hello in Vietnamese you say ‘xin chào’, a nice little, easy to remember phrase!